What is a Life Coach and what do life coaches do? It's a question that's going to pop up all the time and here's how you can learn to answer

 The main thing to understand is that professional coaches have credible Life Coaching Qualifications, and have trained at a recognised Life Coaching School to obtain a separate skill-set from say, psychology, NLP (Neurolinguistic Programming), Practitioners or business consultants.

 Coaching also differs from training and teaching in that it is client led, with the client needs setting the agenda rather than a set program.
-The International Coach Federation (ICF) also has a useful perspective on what life coaching is and comparing it with other skills.

 You may also want to find out how to develop a Coaching Niche, that is a specialty that stands you out as an expert coach in a particular area to attract clients.